 Our RPEQ-certified engineers have direct experience delivering major infrastructure projects.
 This means our first principles estimates reflect how work is actually constructed in the field, not theoretical assumptions.
 We understand crew compositions, equipment capabilities, production constraints, and the practical realities of Queensland construction conditions.

-Cenex holds CE1 pre-qualification with the Department of Transport and Main Roads, the highest level of cost estimating pre-qualification available.
+Cenex holds CE1 pre-qualification with the Department of Transport and Main Roads, TMR pre-qualified for cost estimating services on Queensland infrastructure.
 This certification demonstrates our capability to deliver estimates for the most complex and high-value infrastructure projects in Queensland.

 Every estimate we produce is benchmarked against our extensive portfolio of delivered projects spanning roads, rail, bridges, water, and energy infrastructure.
 This benchmarking capability ensures our first principles estimates are not only methodologically sound but also aligned with current market conditions and actual project outcomes.